Add MySQL Database CDC source to an eventstream

 Set up MySQL DB

-The connector uses the Debezium MySQL connector to capture changes in your Azure Database for MySQL database.
+The connector uses the Debezium MySQL connector to capture changes in your MySQL Database.
 You must define a MySQL user with appropriate privileges on all databases where the Messaging Connector can capture the changes from.
-You can directly use the admin user to connect to the database which normally has the appropriate privileges already as below. or you can follow the below steps to create a new user
+You can directly use the admin user to connect to the database which normally has the appropriate privileges, or you can follow these steps to create a new user:

 Note